kevenleone/kevenleone/README.md

 * GraphQL
 * NodeJS Backend

-Also, i had contribute with docs translations on open-source projects.
+Also, i had contribute with docs translations on open-source projects. <br />
 Check one of my pinned projects, down here and feel free to contribute ✌